chevoisiatesalvati/ronin-rivals/README.md

 # Ronin Rivals

-A turn-based Samurai battle game built with Next.js, Hardhat 3, and the Ronin Waypoint SDK.
+A turn-based Samurai battle game built with Next.js, Hardhat 3, and the Ronin Tanto Widget.

 ## Project Structure